jklarenbeek/yijingjs/README.md

-# yiyingjs
+# yijingjs
-An exploration into the world of the yiying and its mysterious patterns.
+An exploration into the world of the yijing and its mysterious patterns.